NuthanReddy45/Weather-app/README.md

 <b>Description</b>

 The website can give the user the current weather in his/her location, information like temperature, weather description of the day.
-It also provides weather information of the upcoming 7 days and past 5 days.
 The user can also search for any city and get the current weather and all the above mentioned information for the searched city as well.
-The user will also get to know of the latitude and longitude of his/her location or any city.

 <hr>